ElGamacy/TopMap-SD/README.md

 An example scenario on a dataset from the DUD-E is presented below:

-The example will shows the main steps of structural fingerprinting (without any conformational sampling steps) and running a simple search using a random query structure.
+The example shows the main steps of structural fingerprinting (without any conformational sampling steps) and running a simple search using a random query structure.

 This illustration was made for an Ubuntu system.
 Example mol2 files can be downloaded from any target dataset from the DUD-E (http://dude.docking.org/targets)